 I remember as a youth, we had to leave our bottles in a rack next to the vending machine.
 If we wanted to take our bottle with us, we left the two-cent deposit on top of the soda machine.

-No Deposit, No Return bottles premiered in the 1960's, during the heyday of the disposable culture.
+No Deposit, No Return bottles premiered in the late 1960's, during the heyday of the disposable culture.
 If you saw or read the stories about the future back then, they always depicted a future of disposable and sanitary gear, where everything you owned would be flushed down an incinerator chute when you were done with it (as in the modern movie The Incredibles, where every wastebasket in Edna Mode's futuristic lair has an atomic atomizer in it).
 I remember my Sister showing off her "mod" disposable paper dress - supposedly the forerunner of all this disposable future.

 But we stepped back and realized that a disposable culture was a false value, and that throwing everything away was not the answer.
 We still throw away a mountain of trash in America, but at least today we are "aware" of it.